-At least a week prior to the seminar, student leadership will do the following:
+At least a week prior to your seminar, student team will do the following:

-- 1. Meet with the instructor and submit a detailed plan outlining the key points to be addressed and proposed activities. - 2.
-Finalize plans after receiving course instructors' feedback; and - 3.
-Prepare classmates for any assignments or roles they will be given.
+- 1. Electronically submit a detailed plan outlining the key points to be addressed and proposed activities to the course instructor.
+This plan should also outline in detail the type of multimedia, where/how the multimedia will be accessed for the presentation, and how it will be presented; - 2.
+Finalize their plans after receiving course instructors' feedback; - 3.
+Prepare their classmates for any assignments or roles they expect them to take during the presentation; and - 4.
+It is strongly suggested that each group plan to meet with course instructor before or after class to discuss topic.